Studying economics helps people become business people and well-informed citizens.

 What kinds of courses will I take?

 Business majors already take seven credits of economics.
-The economic minor requires only eleven additional credits, which can be selected to complement you.
+The economic minor requires only eleven additional credits, which can be selected to complement your major.

 The minor in economics can be combined with a sequence of courses in business for students who are seeking employment in the business world, but do not want a business major.
-For example, Fundamentals of Financial Accounting, Managerial Accounting, American Legal Environment, Introduction to Business Computer Systems, Introduction to Management Science, Introductory Statistics for Business and Economics are some appropriate courses available to non-business majors at the lower-division level for students who have taken the prerequisites.
-Some upper division business courses may also be available to non-business majors.
-Combining an economics minor with business courses can be your first step toward a lucrative business career.
+For example, Fundamentals of Financial Accounting, Managerial Accounting, American Legal Environment, Introduction to Business Computer Systems, Introduction to Management Science, Introductory Statistics for Business and Economics are some appropriate courses available to nonbusiness majors at the lower-division level for students who have taken the prerequisites.
+Some upper division business courses may also be available to nonbusiness majors.